mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 - You don't save your settings.

-This is most probable if you are on Windows and you have either a display with a small resolution (below fullHD) or if you have fullHD resolution with UI scaling in Windows settings (which is 150% by default).
+This is most probable if you are on Windows and you have either a display with a small resolution (below full HD) or if you have full HD resolution with UI scaling in Windows settings (which is 150% by default).
 In those cases it might happen that you don't see the :guilabel:`OK` button in the :guilabel:`Configure Krita` dialog.
 You can use :kbd:`Alt + O` instead.
 (You can go to :menuselection:`Configure Krita... --> General --> Window` and make sure that :guilabel:`Enable HiDPI` checkbox is unchecked to disable scaling for Krita and get a smaller UI).

 - You close your computer using the power button.